suned/stateless/README.md

 runtime = Runtime().use("Hello, world!")
 runtime.run(hello_world()) # outputs: Hello, world!
 ```
 Cool.
 Okay maybe not.
-But one thing to note is that the `A` type parameter of `Effect` and `Runtime` work together to ensure type safe dependency injection of abilities.
+But one thing to note is that the `A` type parameter of `Effect` and `Runtime` work together to ensure type safe dependency injection of abilities: You can't forget to provide a dependency to an effect without getting a type error.

 Let's look at a bigger example.
 The main point of a purely functional effect system is to enable side-effects such as IO in a purely functional way.
-So lets implement some abilities for doing side-effects.
+So let's implement some abilities for doing side-effects.

 We'll start with an ability we'll call `Console` for writing to the console: